Advising

 Dear Prospective Applicants,

-So there you have it.
-There is absolutely no program that can fully prepare you for the realities of the classroom—where you teach, the students you teach, and what you teach will determine the opportunities and obstacles you will face and how you teach.
-This program is designed to give you the tools you will need to be as prepared as a new teacher can possibly be before writing his or her name on the whiteboard on that first day of school.
-The rigor of the history classes and exam prep will give you a substantial base of content and historiographical knowledge so that you can plan interesting lessons.
-Your education classes will help you understand and appreciate the rigor and art of curriculum design so that you are better able to extend your love of learning to your students.
-And your methods classes in the history department will acquaint you with the leading edge of thinking about teaching history and the social studies—including the best ways to buck accepted convention, if you choose to do so.
-We are excited to meet you and speak about your passion of history and teaching and hear your story and why you’ve chosen the classroom as the arena in which you will perform a significant portion of your life’s work.
-In the meantime, we are happy to answer any questions, offer more advice, and my favorite, give book recommendations!
-I can be reached at rrange3@uic.edu.
-I very much look forward to hearing from you.
+This program is designed to give you the tools you’ll need to be as prepared as a new teacher can be.
+The rigor of your history classes will give you a substantial base of content and historiographical knowledge so that you can plan engaging lessons.
+Your education classes will help you understand and appreciate the complexity and art of curriculum design, and your methods classes in the history department will acquaint you with the leading edge of thinking about teaching history and the social sciences—including the best ways to buck accepted convention, if you chose to do so.
+The program believes strongly in a pluralism of pedagogical and intellectual approaches.